-Debt is often described as a four-letter word, burying borrowers in hefty balances and double-digit interest fees.
+Debt is often perceived as a four-letter word, burying borrowers in hefty balances and double-digit interest fees.
 And for many Americans, that’s the case.

 The amount and type of debt that respondents owed varies dramatically by ethnic group.